-Dr. Zauhar brings to Marywood experience in planning, developing, and assessing successful academic programs within Departments at both of her former institutions.
-She has also enabled collaboration between departments to develop interdisciplinary programs.
+Dean Zauhar's prior experience includes planning, developing, and assessing successful academic programs at both of her former institutions.
+At Saint Vincent, she was founding coordinator of the program in Creative and Professional Writing.
 She gained valuable multi-disciplinary experience as one of the developers and founding members of the Women's Studies program at Gustavus Adolphus and the Environmental Studies Program at Saint Vincent.
-She looks forward to working with students and colleagues at Marywood, both to consolidate and to build upon the many strengths of the programs in the College of Liberal Arts and Sciences and across the University.
+In addition to her responsibilities as MCLAS Dean at Marywood, she works with faculty as part of the Greater Expectations Faculty Development Program, and she is Co-Chair of the Middle States Accreditation Self-Study Steering Committee.

 Dean Zauhar earned her B.A. degree in English from Seton Hill University, and the M.A. and Ph.D in English from Louisiana State University.